katierose1029/gsoc_blog/_posts/2017-06-09-artist-and-traitlets.markdown

 _________________________________________________________________________

 1. Create Artist directory
-2. create trait scripts with respective classes
+2. create TraitType for each attribute
+3. Artist HasTraits